deepchecks/deepchecks/docs/source/user-guide/general/ci_cd.rst

 If you are new to Airflow, you can get it up and running quickly with those simplified steps:

 1. Run `pip install apache-airflow`
 2. Run `airflow standalone`.
-This will boostrap a local Airflow deployment which is good for testing, but not intended for production
+This will bootstrap a local Airflow deployment which is good for testing, but not intended for production
 3. Under your home directory, insert your DAG (python file) inside the directory `~/airflow/dags`

 For deeper explanations about installing and operating airflow see their